garutilorenzo/k8s-oci-cluster/README.md

     },
 ```

-**Note:** this setup was only tested with Ubuntu 20.04
+**Note:** this setup was tested with Ubuntu 22.04 and Oracle Linux 8

 ## Notes about OCI always free resources

-In order to get the maximum resources available within the oracle always free tier, the max amount of the k8s servers and k8s workers must be 2.
-So the max value for *k8s_server_pool_size* and *k8s_worker_pool_size* **is** 2.
+In order to get the maximum resources available within the oracle always free tier and to get the k8s cluster in HA `k8s_server_pool_size` is set to 1 (single master node) and `k8s_worker_pool_size` is set to 2.
+With the latest release was introduced the new variable `k8s_extra_worker_node`.
+With this variable set to `true` (Default) a third worker node will be added.
+In previous releases the master nodws where two, but this didn't guarantee the HA of the cluster.

-In this setup we use two LB, one internal LB and one public LB (Layer 7).
+In this setup we use two LB, one internal LB (Layer 7) and one public LB (Layer 4).
 In order to use two LB using the always free resources, one lb must be a [network load balancer](https://docs.oracle.com/en-us/iaas/Content/NetworkLoadBalancer/introducton.htm#Overview) an the other must be a [load balancer](https://docs.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm).
-The public LB **must** use the *flexible* shape (*public_lb_shape* variable).
+The public LB **must** use the `flexible` shape (`public_lb_shape` variable).

 ## Infrastructure overview

 The final infrastructure will be made by:

 * two instance pool:
-  * one instance pool for the server nodes named "k8s-servers"
+  * one instance pool for the server nodes named `k8s-servers`
-  * one instance pool for the worker nodes named "k8s-workers"
+  * one instance pool for the worker nodes named `k8s-workers`
 * one internal load balancer that will route traffic to k8s servers
 * one external load balancer that will route traffic to k8s workers